 Meet Amanda Munz, Founder of The Fashion Foundation

 Amanda Munz is the definition of a hustling young entrepreneur.
 We met in Bryant Park as she balanced both a hot cappuccino and her Android, her oversize Louis Vuitton purse perched on a park chair.
 While we took a few shots of her for this piece, a man asked for us to take a photo of him and his wife in front of the central fountain.
 Amanda obliged, and ended up exchanging business cards- he was a professional fundraiser.
 “I founded a nonprofit that helps the fashion industry give back,” she explains.
-He was already sold.
+He is already sold.

-By harnessing the waste of the industry, she was exposed to as a fashion intern, Amanda, 27, funds children’s education needs around New York City.
+By harnessing the waste of the industry she was exposed to as a fashion intern, Amanda, 27, funds children’s education needs around New York City.
 We had Amanda answer a few questions about why she believes that philanthropy within the fashion industry matters to her and why it’s OK to not wake up at 8 am.

 1) In your words, tell me about The Fashion Foundation.